microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 Q: Is data mutable?

 A: Data records are mutable!
 When new data is submitted by a member, the data could be a mix of records that need to be created or conceptually "updated" or "deleted".
 However, our K-V store is append-only.
-We can only communicate with the local store by reading and writing.When a record requires "updating," we will simply re-write it for the K-V Store.
+We can only communicate with the local store by reading and writing.
+When a record requires "updating," we will simply rewrite it for the K-V Store.

 When working with an append-only store, there is no concept of [deleting](https://microsoft.github.io/CCF/main/build_apps/kv/kv_how_to.html#removing-a-key) or updating.
 Members will never want to delete data records.
 If a member stops submitting data on a record in subsequent data ingests, we will continue to report on that record.
 We will not delete the record from the K-V store; therefore, we will report on all records ever submitted by the member.
 Yes, this means the ledger will grow in size.